-This course focuses on the physiological responses and adaptations to exercise experienced by the neuromuscular, cardiovascular, and thermoregulatory systems of the body.
-Data measurement and collection takes place in the laboratory component of this course regarding oxygen uptake, body composition, respiration, etc. (3+2)
+This course focuses on the physiological responses and adaptations to exercise, focusing specifically on the cardiorespiratory and neuromuscular systems of the body.
+The laboratory component of this course will feature various clinical data collection procedures and assessments relating to energy expenditure, submaximal and maximal oxygen consumption, blood lactate accumulation, electrocardiography, body composition, and spirometry.
+(3+2)